Substra/substra-documentation/docs/source/additional/privacy-strategy.rst

 We touch on a **few** of the main technologies that are making collaborative data sharing possible today in ways that can be considered more secure.

 **Federated Learning**:
-FL allows Machine Learning models to be sent to servers where they can train and test on data without having to ever move the data from its original location.
+Federated Learning allows Machine Learning models to be sent to servers where they can train and test on data without having to ever move the data from its original location.
 This idea however is not restricted to machine learning and is then referred to as Federated Analytics.
-The Substra software allows for both Federated Learning and Federated Analytics.
+The Substra software enables both Federated Learning and Federated Analytics.

 **Secure Enclaves**:
 These are hardware-based features that provide an isolated environment to store and process data.
 A secure enclave is essentially an ultra secure space within a larger secure system.
 Although they are excellent for safely storing data, the privacy is hardware dependent and places trust in a physical chip as opposed to encryption.

 **Differential Privacy**:
 This approach adds noise throughout processing to prevent inferring item-specific information.
 This comes with a tradeoff between privacy and performance though, as the addition of noise might cause models to be less accurate.
-DP provides theoretical bounds on how hard it is to infer the presence of a given individual in a dataset when it is used.
+Differential Privacy provides theoretical bounds on how hard it is to infer the presence of a given individual in a dataset when it is used.

 **Secure Multi-Party Computation (SMPC)**:
 This method enables partners to jointly analyze data through the use of cryptography.
 Users can conduct analysis together but do not have to reveal exact data points to each other.
 Secure Aggregation is a form of SMPC where the Federated aggregation of the models is done in such a way that the individual models are not disclosed, but the average of the models is still computed.